 - Exploring the labyrinthine Monolith Valley

 - Enjoying the extreme beauty and tranquility of this unique region

 The Universe Doesn’t Give a Flying Fuck About You – it’s the name of a strangely captivating motivational piece by Johnny Truant and somehow it had found its way onto my Kindle reader while en route to the Budawangs.
 Its message is abundantly clear: seize the day and make your mark…

-Anthony Kiedis’s voice emanates from the car’s speakers and fills the cabin as we drive from Sydney to Morton National Park.
-It’s music to the ears (obviously), but to five school friends of thirty years, it is so much more because at its core lies a nostalgic potency.
+Anthony Kiedis’ voice emanates from the car’s speakers and fills the cabin as we drive from Sydney to Morton National Park (the Budawangs).
+It’s music to the ears (obviously), but to 5 school friends of 30 years, it is so much more because at its core lies a nostalgic potency.
 Its acoustic tentacles reach deep into the recesses of our minds and deliver old memories and stories to the present.
 Remember when we were young!
 Shall we throw caution to the wind once again, for old times’ sake!?

 You are here now … You have but a nanosecond on the universal clock to do whatever it is you’re going to do.
 When that time is gone, it’s gone.
 Forever … There is only now.
 If you have power, it’s now.
 If you can change anything, you have to do it now.
 If you want to be or to have that next great thing, be it.
 Have it.
 Take it.
 Own it.
 Do it.
 Become it.
 Be awesome.
 Do epic shit.
 Do it now.
 The clock is ticking.

 Something stirs deep inside Tal’s subconscious.
 He does not even know it yet but the epic seed has been planted.
 At a critical juncture in our Budawangs journey, it will germinate, compelling Tal to uncharacteristically throw caution to the wind by advocating an impossible extension to our already long trek.
 But more on that later.